onegeniuslykdat/JCU-CP5637-Journal/Journals/week10.md

 I spent a total of about 4 hours of my own time this week on this subject.
 On Friday, I spent 2 hours with my team members working on our project presentation video.
 On Saturday, I spent 2 hours working on this journal.

 # Content Insights
 This week's content introduced security in CMS and websites in general.
 I understood why security is very important and [the most common website attacks](https://www.tripwire.com/state-of-security/most-common-website-security-attacks-and-how-to-protect-yourself).
-I understood that the general overal solutions to security issues are:
+I understood that the general overall solutions to security issues are:
 * Limiting access : Reduce possible entry points available to a malicious person​
 * Containment: Minimise the amount of damage that can be done in the event that it is compromised​
 * Preparation and knowledge: Keep backups and know the state of your website installation at regular intervals; have a backup and recovery plan​